Get strong at sea with these yoga moves which we performed onboard 51m IRISHA

 1. Work With the Water

 Whether you are a beginner or experienced yogi, postures onboard present an array of challenges.
 The motion of the water’s natural rhythm and the size of the ship in relation to the water are factors you should be aware of before you start practicing.
-It is important to modify your yoga routine on a boat to be safe, especially if you are a beginner.
+It is important to modify your routine on a boat to be safe, especially if you are a beginner.

 Due to the motion of water, even mountain pose (pictured here) can present a challenge